This week’s newsletter includes a special section about the recent

 in a BIP21 URI are not part of the QR code uppercase character set, so

-only binary mode can be used.
+only binary mode can be used for those characters.
 Additionally, BIP21 specifies that query

 parameter names such as amount and label are case sensitive, so